Astitvazz/Jwt_Authentication1/README.md

 Today I have practiced JWT Authentication to manage sessions using user management system.
-I have still not connected to any external data or used mvc pattern to keep it as simple as possible.
+I have still not connected to any external database or used mvc pattern to keep it as simple as possible.
 I want to practice one thing at a time.
 I will show you what I have implemented.
 Here are the routes used....................

 1).
 To get all the users-